component/file-picker/Readme.md

   - `directory` (Boolean) whether the user can select a directory if the UA supports it (defaults to `false`).
   - `accept` (String) tell the browser to only allow selecting files of this type.
-If several types, separate with comma.
+If several types, you may pass in an array of types.
 [Some examples](http://stackoverflow.com/questions/181214/file-input-accept-attribute-is-it-useful/10503561#10503561).

   The callback `fn` will only be invoked if the underlying `<input>` fires a `change` event.
 It will receive the following parameters: